A modular monolith story matters because it gives teams permission not to rush into microservices just because the idea sounds modern.

 Modular Monoliths and Other Facepalms

-A walkthrough of why a modular monolith is not a new style, but a return to engineering discipline: information hiding, module boundaries, and verifiable dependencies.
+A walkthrough of why a modular monolith is not a new style, but a return to engineering discipline: information hiding, module boundaries, and dependencies you can verify in the build instead of just promising on a slide.

 Talk